arp242/goatcounter/tpl/code/path.markdown

 parameter, as it may be used for navigation.

 In practice, a lot of crawlers and scripts load the page with extra query parameters.
-GoatCounter automatically strips te most common ones.
+GoatCounter automatically strips the most common ones.

 Using a canonical URL
 ---------------------